 But, only for a second.

-While it’s not all bad to get the “gatekeeper’s” perspective, I’m not going to let other people’s negativity stop me from following my dream.
+I’m all in for constructive criticism, but I’m not going to let other people’s negativity stop me from following my dream.

-Before setting on my first solo-backpacking trip to Thailand, I got so many negative feedback about the fact that I was traveling alone to a “dangerous” country and that I was “wasting” the little money I had by going there.
+Before setting on my first solo backpacking trip to Thailand, I got so much negative feedback about the fact that I was traveling alone to a “dangerous” country and that I was “wasting” the little money I had by going there.

 Doing a round the world trip has been on the back of my mind for over 10 years and I feel now is the time I can properly do it and enjoy it.
 So, I’m not letting anyone make me from doing it.